NLnetLabs/routinator/doc/manual/source/manual-page.rst

       If this option is present, BGPsec router keys will be processed during validation and included in the produced data set.

-.. option:: --enable-aspa

-      If this option is present, ASPA objects will be processed during validation and included in the produced data set.

 .. option:: --dirty

       If this option is present, unused files and directories will not be